Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Render the final board state and announce whether the player won or ran out of lives:

-Think of the tournament master delivering the final verdict: cheering the champion or revealing the answer that got away.
+Think of freezing the game field and displaying the final scoreboard for all to see.
-*Goal*: Render the final board, check `is_word_guessed()`, and print the appropriate victory or game-over banner.
+*Goal*: Call `display_board()` with the final state so the full picture is visible.

 <div class="step-card">
   <div class="step-header">